Lauren Jeska: Attempted murder

-In June 2015, UK Athletics told Jeska that she would be required to provide blood tests to prove that her hormone levels were within normal female range, as there was no documentation for Jeska's 2000 castration.
+In June 2015, UK Athletics told Jeska that she would be required to provide blood tests to prove that her hormone levels were within the normal female range.
 Jeska took exception as she felt it would reveal her transgender status publicly.
 She failed to provide the samples required.

-In March 2016 she attacked Ralph Knibbs, a former professional rugby player and UK Athletics HR manager, with a knife, at Alexander Stadium, in Birmingham.
-Jeska stabbed Knibbs in the head and neck, resulting in a 2 cm hole with blood pumping out.
-She claimed she feared UK Athletics would strip her of her records and her eligibility to compete against female athletes.
-Jeska also attacked Tim Begley and Kevan Taylor, employees of UKA who came to Knibbs's aid.
+In March 2016 she attacked Ralph Knibbs, a former professional rugby player and UK Athletics HR manager, with a knife at Alexander Stadium in Birmingham.
+Jeska stabbed Knibbs in the head and neck several times: one 2 cm laceration caused life-threatening blood loss and permanent nerve damage.
+Tim Begley and Kevan Taylor, employees of UK Athletics who came to Knibbs's aid, were also attacked and injured.

-In September 2016, she pleaded guilty to attempted murder, plus two counts of assault occasioning actual bodily harm on Begley and Taylor, and weapons charges for knife possession.
+In September 2016, Jeska pleaded guilty to attempted murder plus two counts of assault occasioning actual bodily harm on Begley and Taylor, and weapons charges for knife possession.
+Jeska claimed she feared UK Athletics would strip her of her records and her eligibility to compete against female athletes.
+Jeska was on remand at HM Prison Foston Hall, a women's prison, in Derbyshire.
+Her racing results were declared null and void.

 On 15 November 2016, she was scheduled to be detained in hospital under the Mental Health Act 1983, but the hearing was adjourned for a month pending further psychiatric reports.
 Jeska was found during these investigations to have autism.

 In March 2017, Jeska was jailed for 18 years for the crimes, which severed nerves in Knibbs's body, leaving him with restricted movement, difficulty eating, and limited vision in both eyes.

-Jeska is currently serving her sentence at HM Prison Foston Hall in Derbyshire.
-Her racing results were declared null and void.